Lake Maggiore & The Centovalli Railway

 - The services of a professional Tour Manager from start to finish

-Day 1 - London to Paris
+Day 1 - London to Colmar

-Day 2 - To Italy in First Class
+Day 2 - To Stresa

-Day 3 - At leisure in Stresa
+Day 3 - At leisure by Lake Maggiore

 Today you have the chance to explore Stresa at your own pace.
 An ideal way to get your bearings is to enjoy a walk along the attractive, flower-filled promenade, lined with impressive villas and neatly terraced gardens.
 You may wish to take a boat to the colourful botanical gardens of Villa Taranto and the Sanctuary of Santa Caterina del Sasso, nestled in a rocky overhang on the lake.
 Alternatively, perhaps travel by cable car from Stresa up Mount Mottarone - the journey offers an amazing panorama, and on a clear day, your views from the snow-dusted peak include seven lakes as well as the Italian and Swiss Alps.
 (B)